Revive CPR

 – An Unwitnessed Cardiac arrest

 Note: Mouth-to-mouth breathing is intended for friends and family.
-Barrier devices should always be considered for people you don’t know.
+Barrier devices should always be considered for strangers.
 A “really” Good Samaritan would sometimes consider that the benefits of giving a person life-saving breaths far outweighs the risk.

-For me personally if I am swimming In the ocean and a person drown next to me I would give them mouth-to-mouth breaths-that could have been me lying there.
+For me personally, if I am at the beach, or a pool and a person drown next to me I would give them mouth-to-mouth rescue breaths, since that could have been me lying there!
 Every person has a different level of comfort when it comes to giving life-saving breaths to a stranger.
-Getting vaccinated for Corona Virus might alleviate some of your fear, however new variants may add more apprehension, which is the case with me.
+Getting vaccinated for Covid might alleviate some of your fear, however new variants may add more apprehension to giving breaths.

 In medical settings, the Bag Valve Mask (BVM) is the safest and most efficient way to deliver breaths, but we certainly won’t have a BVM, or even a pocket mask when wearing a bathing suit at the beach, or pool.
 Unfortunately, the pocket mask or rescue keychain does not protect us from viruses.

-For this reason Hands OnlyTM CPR could be utilized in all situations listed above as an alternative until EMTs arrive with a BVM.
+For this reason Hands OnlyTM CPR could be utilized in all situations listed above as an alternative until EMTs arrive with a Bag Valve Mask.

 Learn more about our American Heart Association CPR classes in San Francisco and how to save-a-life performing high quality CPR!